 Honor Roll: (Grades 5-8 only)

-In order to achieve Honor Roll status, the student must maintain an average of 85% (B) or above with no grade below an 80% (B-) in all core subjects.
-These courses are defined as English, Mathematics, Science, Spanish, and Social Studies.
-A grade below a C- in any non-core course will preclude a student from the Honor Roll.
+To achieve Honor Roll status, the student must maintain an average of 80% (B-) or above with in all core content subjects.
+Core content subjects are defined as English, Mathematics, Science, Spanish, and Social Studies.
+A grade below a C in any non-core course will preclude a student from the Honor Roll.
 Courses or subjects modified to “Pass/Fail” or “Satisfactory/Unsatisfactory” status as outlined by a student’s Individualized Education Program or 504 Plan also are considered for this distinction and a passing or satisfactory mark is required to earn this academic award.

 High Honor Roll: (Grades 5-8 only)

-In order to achieve High Honor Roll status, the student must maintain an average of 90% (A-) or above with no grade below an 85% (B) in all core subjects.
-These courses are defined as English, Mathematics, Science, Spanish, and Social Studies.
-A grade below a C+ in any non-core course will preclude a student from the High Honor Roll.
+To achieve High Honor Roll status, the student must maintain an average of 9% (A-) or above in all core content subjects.
+Core content subjects are defined as course English, Mathematics, Science, Spanish, and Social Studies.
+A grade below a C in any non-core content course will preclude a student from the High Honor Roll.
 Courses or subjects modified to “Pass/Fail” or “Satisfactory/Unsatisfactory” status as outlined by a student’s Individualized Education Program or 504 Plan are also considered for this distinction and a passing or satisfactory mark is required to earn this academic award.

-Distinguished Student: (Grades 5-8 only)

-In order to achieve Distinguished Student status, the student must maintain an average of 95% (A) or above with no grade below a 90% (A) in all core subjects.
-These courses are defined as English, Mathematics, Science, Spanish, and Social Studies.
-A grade below a B- in any non-core course will preclude a student from the Distinguished Student status.
-Courses or subjects modified to “Pass/Fail” or “Satisfactory/Unsatisfactory” status as outlined by a student’s Individualized Educational Program or 504 Plan are also considered for this distinction and a passing or satisfactory mark is required to earn this academic award.

 Middle School Promotion Guidelines

-A passing grade of 60% is required to successfully complete and receive credit for any class that is graded numerically.
-Students who fail required courses may recover credits through summer school outside our school district.
+Promotion and retention are a building-based team decision.
+For promotion purposes, students must earn a passing final grade, which translate to a 60% or above in all core content courses (English Language Arts, Mathematics, Science, Spanish, and Social Studies).
+Students who fail required core content courses may not be promoted to the next grade level.
+Students can recover credits through summer school outside our school district.
 Additional factors, such as language acquisition, Individualized Education Program or 504 Plan, may be taken into consideration for promotion.
 FRCS reserves the right to consider other criteria such as social and emotional development in the final determination for grade level promotion.
-In the event of a disagreement regarding grade level promotion, the principal will serve as a mediator using the guidelines below:familydistrict personnel.
+In the event of a disagreement among the building-based team regarding grade level promotion, the principal will serve as a mediator. using the guidelines above.
+In the event the parent/guardian and the and building based team are unable to reach an agreement the parent/guardian may appeal to the Director of Teaching and Learning.
+In the event the parent/guardian and the Director of Teaching and Learning are unable to reach an agreement the parent/guardian may appeal to the Executive Director.

-Grades 5-8 (Middle School) promotion guidelines

-The FRCS expectation is that students earn passing grades in all courses

-For promotion purposes, students must earn passing final grades in the core content courses (English Language Arts, Mathematics, Science, Spanish, and Social Studies)

-Additional consideration will be given to the social and emotional need of the individual student

-Promotion and retention are building based team decisions

-In the event the family and building based team are unable to reach an agreement the parent may appeal to district personnel.

 Athletic and Extracurricular Activities